tarekadam/spring-financial-demo/README.md

+# SETUP
-0. Adjust DB connection credentials in the .env file
+1. Adjust DB connection credentials in the .env file
-1. Run the following commands from the project root
+2. Run the following commands from the project root

 > composer install